Ibiayo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Task 0: create a script that creates an alias task 1: Create a script that prints hello user
+0-alias: create a script that creates an alias
+1-hello_you: Create a script that prints hello user
+2-path: Add /action to the PATH